Michael Elphick: Career

 He played one of the main roles in the film Black Island in 1978 for the Children's Film Foundation, played a villain in The Sweeney episode "One of Your Own" (1978) and played a policeman in The Professionals episode "Backtrack" (1979) and had a minor role in Hazell (1979), and appeared in the Dennis Potter play Blue Remembered Hills (1979).
 Elphick took the title role in Jack Pulman's six part comedy-drama Private Schulz (1981).
 Here he played alongside Ian Richardson the German forger Gerhard Schulz, who is conscripted into SS Counter Espionage during the Second World War to destroy the British economy by flooding it with forged money.

 He appeared as the Irish labourer Magowan during the first series of Auf Wiedersehen, Pet (1983) and starred as Sidney Mundy in the ITV sitcom Pull the Other One (1984), before playing Sam Tyler in four series of Three Up, Two Down (1985–89).
 In 1986 Elphick landed his biggest television success, Boon (1986–92, 1995).
 He played Ken Boon, a retired fireman who opened a motorbike despatch business and later became a private investigator.
 Boon was very successful and ran for seven series, attracting audiences of 11 million at its peak.
 There was also a one-off episode screened in 1995, two years after it had been made.
 During breaks from Boon, Elphick continued to act in film with cameo roles in The Krays (1990) and Let Him Have It (1991), and in 1991 he played Des King in Buddy's Song, starring Chesney Hawkes and Roger Daltrey.
+For Independent Television company TSW, he took a rare TV presenting role, alongside Don Henderson from The XYY Man, in the food programme The Absolute Beginner's Guide to Cookery.

 In 1993 Elphick took the role of a former Fleet Street journalist running a Darlington news agency in Harry (1993, 1995).
 He played the alcoholic and ruthless Harry Salter, who frequently used exploitation and underhand tactics to get a story.
 This series however was less successful and it was soon cancelled.
 Elphick went on to play Billy Bones in Ken Russell's televised version of Treasure Island (1995) and Barkis in David Copperfield (1999).